-In January 2020, after a long period of not really riding a lot, I needed some motivation to go ride.
+In January 2020, after a long period of not riding a lot, I needed some motivation to go ride.
 Everyone knows that means it’s new bike time…

 During the previous years, my enthusiasm and motivation to ride my mountain bikes wanned with my reduced fitness level – and this ended up being a circular problem.